bcgov/mobile-developer-guide/docs/apple_app_signing.md

-# Apple Signing
+# Apple signing

-To learn about code signing, please review Apple's [code signing](https://help.apple.com/xcode/mac/current/#/devfbe995ebf) documentation.
+To learn about code signing, review Apple's [code signing](https://help.apple.com/xcode/mac/current/#/devfbe995ebf) documentation.

 This guide details how to work with signing certificates.